Finding the Right Chin Rest for Violin/Viola

 Chin rest can be placed on the side (the plate on the left side, with the feet mounted either on the side or over the tailpiece) or in the center (the plate on top of the tailpiece, with the feet mounted over the tailpiece).
 There are two factors to consider when selecting the placement of the chin rest:

-1) The flexibility of the left shoulder joint – When the chin rest is on the side, the left shoulder is required to extend forward slightly in order to form a good hand shape on the fingerboard.
+1) The flexibility of the left shoulder joint – When the chin rest is on the side, the left shoulder is required to extend forward slightly to form a good hand shape on the fingerboard.
 Players who find this uncomfortable will benefit from a chin rest that is placed on top of the tailpiece.

 2) The length of the arm – Players with short arms will find it difficult to reach the tip of the bow if the chin rest is on the side.
 In this case, a chin rest in the center helps to bring the violin closer to the tip of the bow.

 People with broad shoulders and long arms tend to use a chin rest on the side, while people with narrow shoulders and short arms will find it easier to play with a chin rest over the top of the tailpiece.

 "A table, a chair, a bowl of fruit and a violin; what else does a man need to be happy?"